About IDEAS in Neuroscience at the University of Utah

 From the Living in Utah Website: Work/life balance is an important element to the culture of our institution.
 We offer not just competitive programs of study but also a quality of life that's hard to beat.
 Whether you ski, bike, hike, or just walk, our outdoors scene is unparalleled, and the natural beauty of Utah draws visitors internationally.

 If you are considering moving to Utah, please look through our resources.
-We welcome diversity to our way of life.
+We welcome people of all backgrounds to our way of life.

 Faculty, fellows, and residents in the Division of Urology have compiled the below list to showcase all that Salt Lake City and Utah have to offer!